 The Corporate Audit Section conducts internal audits, the results of which are reported to the President and Representative Executive Officer.
-The Corporate Audit Section, in accordance with the Internal Audit Rules, performs internal audits to evaluate the development and operation status of compliance, risk management and internal controls of each business execution division of the Company and its subsidiaries, in order to check and evaluate whether business is being executed appropriately in line with management policy and rules and regulations, and to give advice and recommendations toward improvement.
+The role of internal audits is, in accordance with the Internal Audit Rules, to develop and strengthen the corporate governance system, compliance, risk management and internal controls of each business execution division of the Company and its subsidiaries, and the Corporate Audit Section checks, assesses and evaluates whether business is being executed appropriately in line with management policy and rules and regulations, and gives advice and recommendations toward improvement.